 ▸ Great Britain

 Schedule 8 of the Wildlife and Countryside Act 1981 lists plants that may not be picked, uprooted, destroyed or offered for sale.
 It applies throughout England, Wales and Scotland.
-The two slight exceptions are that Hyacinthoides non-scripta (bluebell) is only protected against being sold in any form, and Dianthus armeria (Deptford pink) is only protected in England and Wales, as it is not native in Scotland.
+The two slight exceptions are that Hyacinthoides non-scripta (bluebell) is only protected against being sold in any form, and several species that are not native to Scotland are only protected in England and Wales.

 Ophrys sphegodes is one of nine specifically protected orchids in Great Britain.